 If you are resident, but not solely or principally resident, in Guernsey, you will pay tax on your total income, wherever that income may come from, unless you elect to pay the standard charge (or if you are in Guernsey just for work *).
 If you don't elect to pay the standard charge, you will be entitled to a proportion of the personal allowances based on the number of days you spend in the island.

 *If the sole or main purpose for you being in Guernsey is to work and (other than bank interest) all your income is from this employment, you will only have to pay tax on your Guernsey income and any other income brought into the island.
 You will get a proportion of the personal allowance based on the number of weeks you are in Guernsey.

-If you elect to pay the standard charge (£40,000 from 2021, previously £30,000) you will have not have to pay further tax on your non-Guernsey source income, but you will need to pay tax on your Guernsey income (other than bank deposit interest).
+If you elect to pay the standard charge (£40,000 from 2021, previously £30,000) you won't have to pay further tax on your non-Guernsey source income, but you will need to pay tax on your Guernsey income (other than bank deposit interest).
 The standard charge paid can be set-off against the tax due on your Guernsey income, as shown in the examples below.
 If you elect to pay the standard charge you will not be due any allowances, reliefs or deductions.

 - Mr I M A Roamer is resident in Guernsey and his total income consists of: